Can apply to: Scholarly outputs such as journal articles, reviews, and preprints.

 Metric calculation: Many citation databases use a combination of text-mining and manual classification to build their lists of citations, based upon the reference lists of articles and books that they index.
 However, the scope of these databases varies, with Web of Science being the most selective (in terms of the quantity of journals and disciplines covered) and Google Scholar being the least selective (indexing a great deal of non-peer-reviewed content and various research output types).
-Outside of Google Scholar, it is difficult to track citations to unpublished articles (preprints).
+Outside of Google Scholar and Microsoft Academic, it is difficult to track citations to unpublished articles (preprints).

 Appropriate use cases: There are many diverse reasons why scholars cite each others’ work, so it’s impossible to say that there is one way that citations should be interpreted.
 The closest one can get is to say that citations are a measure of influence amongst other scholars, and that influence can sometimes be negative (especially in the humanities).
 Citations to journal articles are generally better applied to the evaluation of STEM research, given the dearth of coverage of humanities, arts, and social sciences research in most citation databases.

 Discipline-specific publishing norms.
 Moreover, differences in authorship norms between disciplines–some fields regularly have dozens of authors for a paper, where others tend to have single-author papers–meaning that citations cannot always measure the full extent of an author’s contributions towards a work.
 Citations accrue at different rates across disciplines, depending on the publishing volume and other norms.
 For example, a paper in oncology may accrue 10 citations in the first year after publication, while a paper in philosophy may take several years to accrue as many citations.

-Inappropriate use cases: Citation counts should never be interpreted as a direct measure of quality.
-Raw citation counts should not be used as a measure of positive reputation for individual researchers.
+Inappropriate use cases: Citation counts should never be interpreted as a direct measure of research quality and should not be used as a measure of positive reputation for individual researchers.
 Citation counts should not be used to compare papers of different age (i.e. publication year), type (i.e. articles, reviews, etc.) or subject areas.
 A metric more suited for this type of comparison is the Field Normalized Citation Impact.